Conditional writes shipped

 Patches documents in a column-based format.
 Identical to upsert_columns, but instead of overwriting entire documents, only the specified keys are written.

 The vector key currently cannot be patched.
+You currently need to retrieve and upsert the entire document.

 Any patches to IDs that don't already exist in the namespace will be ignored; patches will not create any missing documents.